google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 You can put them on many surfaces such as on cardstock, wood, metal, brads, glass and so on.

-As long as the surface you are transferring to is smooth and clean with no wax or oil on it, you can usually be quite successful in using these transferable images.
+As long as the surface you are transferring to is smooth and clean with no wax or oil on it, you can usually be quite successful in using these transferable images on a surprising number of different surfaces.

 "Life is just a scrapbook